ckopec-dev/Stem-Cheatsheets/Chemistry/Cheatsheet.md

 - Neutralize an acid or base to determine its strength.

+## Metals

+- Have a luster
+- Good conductors of heat and electricity
+- Found in bases and salts
+- The base forming elements

+## Non-metals

+- The acid forming elements

 ## Oxides

 Compounds formed by the combining of any element with oxygen.